Tablo Blog

-Don't worry!
-We're here to help you ditch your expensive pay TV subscription and maximize your savings by switching to a blend of streaming and Over-the-Air TV.
+Don’t worry!
+We’re here to help you cancel your expensive pay cable TV subscription and maximize your savings by switching to a blend of streaming and free Over-the-Air TV.
+With the four simple how-to steps below, you can cut cable and start enjoying significant savings and a more flexible TV viewing experience in 2021.

-Cord Cutting Step 1 – Find Your TV Content
+Step 1 – Find Your TV Content

-Cord Cutting Step 2 – Choose Your Hardware
+Step 2 – Choose Your Hardware

-Cord Cutting Step 3 – Prepare Your WiFi Network
+Step 3 – Prepare Your WiFi Network

-Cord Cutting Step 4 – Save Money!
+Step 4 – Save Money!

-Cord Cutting Step 1 – Find Your TV Content
+Step 1 – Find Your TV Content:

 In the United States, virtually every TV show is available without a cable or satellite subscription – either live, on-demand, or via one-time purchase.

-Using that list, you can identify the best and most cost-effective combination of free Over-the-Air TV, paid video streaming channels, and other free TV streaming sources to meet your family’s entertainment needs.
+Using that list, you can identify the best and most cost-effective combination of free Over-the-Air TV, paid video streaming channels and other free TV streaming sources to meet your family’s entertainment needs.

-Free Over-the-Air Antenna TV
+Free Over-the-Air Antenna TV:

 With 94 of the top 100 most-watched shows available with an Over-the-Air TV antenna, it’s likely you’re paying thousands of dollars in cable subscriptions and associated fees to watch ‘free’ TV.